 This policy defines the centrality of protection in humanitarian action, as per the December 2013 statement of the IASC Principals, as well as the process for its implementation at country level.
 In doing so, it seeks to reinforce complementary roles, mandates, and expertise of all relevant actors.
 Specifically, this policy emphasizes an IASC commitment to prioritize protection and contribute to collective protection outcomes, including through the development of an HCT protection strategy to address the most critical and urgent risks and violations.
-It also underlines the need to implement this commitment in all aspects of humanitarian action and across the Humanitarian Programme Cycle (HPC).
-As such, the collective IASC roles and responsibilities in placing protection at the center of humanitarian action are explained, with due consideration for mandates and expertise and in line with humanitarian principles.

 This statement affirms the commitment of the IASC Principals to ensuring the centrality of protection in humanitarian action and the role of Humanitarian Coordinators, Humanitarian Country Teams and Clusters to implement this commitment in all aspects of humanitarian action.
 It is part of a number of measures that are meant to ensure more effective protection of people in humanitarian crises.

 An estimated five to 30 percent of cluster munitions fail to explode when fired or dropped, either penetrating below the ground on impact, or remaining on the surface.
 Those underground can seriously impede the safe cultivation of land and the development of infrastructure.
 From a humanitarian worker’s perspective, it is essential that Explosive Remnants of War (ERW) pollution be limited.
 Parties to conflict must be held accountable for the use, the clean-up and the long term effects of the weapons they employ.
-Based on the work in the field, the IASC is convinced that within the overall problem of ERW, cluster munitions pose an exceptional humanitarian threat both during and after conflict.

 The heads of the major international humanitarian agencies, both United Nations and international and non-governmental organizations , meeting in Rome took the unprecedented step of collectively expressing their deep dismay and outrage over the military actions in the occupied Palestinian territory and the consequences of such actions in exacerbating the humanitarian crisis.